BiTinerary/PersonalAPI/ReadMe.md

 ~ Add street parking command. `If` weather condish `==` severe snow warning, `then` 1st, 2nd, 3rd day?
 Send SMS with respective odd or even side of the street.<br>

-Use `os.system` in conjunction with `if/else/try/except` to determine os and send shutdown command, etc...<br>
+~ Use `os.system` in conjunction with `if/else/try/except` to determine os and send shutdown command, etc...<br>

+~ Computer repair command.
+W/portable Python or packaged `.exe`, run this script simultaneously on several computers (computer repair shop) `if` keyword `repair` is in GoogleVoice, run a/some basic diagnostics for each computer.
+HDD, RAM, VirusScan, etc....
+Further `read` log files of portable progs (CrystalDiskInfo, NirSoft, etc...) that are generated automatically upon running.
+Via `json` module, `If` log file parameter contains "HDD Health Bad," collect.
+Rinse and Repeate.
+SMS the collective results.